tebanspam11/tebanspam11/README.md

 > 🔭 **CURRENTLY:** Completing my engineering degree and working on **Software Engineering projects** while learning advanced technologies, emphasized on data science

-- 🌱 Continuously getting involved into Artificial Intelligence and other new systems.
+- 🌱 Continuously getting involved into Artificial Intelligence, Data Science and other new systems.
 - 🎨 I specifically enjoy creating **interactive UI, problem solving algorithms, and database implementations**.
-- 💬 Feel free to reach me via [Email](mailto:ebsanabria11@gmail.com).
+- 💬 My goal is to bridge **data science and software engineering** to deliver efficient, real-world solutions.

 ---